santiment/academy/src/docs/products-and-plans/sanbase-pro-features/index.md

 ## Full Access to Graphs

 Explore a wide range of new and experimental dashboards, featuring Crowd Sentiment metrics, ETH miner statistics, MVRV sandbox, comprehensive MakerDAO dashboards, and more.
-Stay updated as new metrics are constantly being added!

 ## Unlimited Number of Signals